jiaboli007/NIMO/README.md

 This is the code for the "Nimo: a Nature Inspired Molecular Generative Model Based on Fragments of Natural Products" paper.

-The models was based on [OpenNMT-py 2.0](http://opennmt.net/OpenNMT-py/).
+The package is based on [OpenNMT-py 2.0](http://opennmt.net/OpenNMT-py/).

 ## Environment
 - python = 3.8